Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Oracle’s Authorized Cloud Environments: Oracle officially permits customers to deploy Oracle software on certain public cloud platforms under a policy called “Licensing Oracle Software in the Cloud Computing Environment.”

 This policy designates AWS, Azure, and GCP as “Authorized Cloud Environments” for Oracle licensing.
-In practical terms, Oracle provides special rules for counting licenses on these approved clouds so customers can license Oracle programs per virtual CPU (vCPU) of cloud instances rather than physical hardware.
+In practical terms, Oracle provides special rules for counting licenses on these approved clouds, allowing customers to license Oracle programs based on the virtual CPU (vCPU) of cloud instances, rather than physical hardware.

-OCI (Oracle’s cloud) is inherently supported for Oracle workloads and has its licensing metrics, which we will discuss later.
+OCI (Oracle Cloud) is inherently supported for Oracle workloads and has its licensing metrics, which we will discuss later.
 Suppose you run Oracle on any cloud outside the authorized list (for example, another third-party or regional cloud provider).

 In that case, Oracle’s standard licensing terms apply, and you may need to negotiate terms or license the environment as if it were an on-premises deployment (often leading to higher cost or complexity).